Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Xylitol

-The biggest concern when feeding your pet a gummy bear is whether it contains an artificial sweetener named Xylitol.
-Even a small amount of this chemical can cause an extreme reaction in your dog, resulting in death.
+The biggest concern when feeding your pet a gummy bear is whether it contains an artificial sweetener named xylitol.
+Even a tiny amount of this chemical can cause an extreme reaction in your dog, resulting in death.
 Xylitol causes the pancreas to release an excess of insulin, which removes the sugar from the blood and causes a condition known as hypoglycemia.

-Symptoms of Xylitol poison begin to appear within 15-30 minutes and include vomiting, weakness, tremors, lack of coordination, and difficulty walking.
-If your dog ingests xylitol accidentally, we recommend calling a veterinarian or poison control immediately.
+The signs of xylitol poison begin to appear within 15 to 30 minutes and include vomiting, weakness, tremors, lack of coordination, and difficulty walking.
+If your dog ingests xylitol accidentally, we recommend immediately calling a veterinarian or poison control.

 Sugar

-If your gummy bears do not contain Xylitol, then it’s unlikely that eating a few here and there will be life-threatening.
-However, there is little more than gelatin and sugar in the ingredients, so this is a treat that can still lead to obesity and raised sugar levels.
+If your gummy bears do not contain Xylitol, it’s unlikely that eating a few will be life-threatening.
+However, there is little more than gelatin and sugar in the ingredients, and it is a treat that can still lead to obesity and raised sugar levels.
 Too much sugar over an extended period can also lead to other conditions like diabetes that can dramatically shorten your pet’s life.

 Choking Hazard